ooiyeefei/cv-processing-gcp/README.md

 ### Part 1 - Video Segmentation:

-- Add a function to first break down video into each frame and divide them into smaller chunks (each chunk will be a sequence of frames)
+- A function to first break down video into each frame and divide them into smaller chunks (each chunk will be a sequence of frames)
-- Currently, with the unique request_id, breaking it down into batch for example: request_id_chunk_001, request_id_chunk_002, etc.
+- With the unique request_id, breaking it down into batch for example: request_id_chunk_001, request_id_chunk_002, etc.
 - Per request, store metadata (e.g. request ID, total number of chunks, list of chunk IDs with subsequent corresponding frame Id ranges and timestamps + results data)

 Example manifest.json